william-hula/acom/README.md

         -0.475 and bridge: -0.475).
 Shouldn’t affect final ability estimate right?
 -   ~~ensure no bias in slight differences between catR and catpuccino~~
--   Redo validation script to adjust for practice slides
+-   ~~Redo validation script to adjust for practice slides~~ Looks good!

 ### For short-term use